What's the difference between AI Agent Chatbots vs. Chatbots?

 Discover how an AI Agent Chatbot goes beyond conversation to act: autonomy, tool use, and multi‑step workflows.
 See use cases and how to choose the right one.

-Understanding this powerful combination is crucial for any business looking to automate, improve customer service, and scale operations.
-This guide breaks down everything you need to know about the modern ai agent chatbot, from core definitions and key differences to real world use cases and how to choose the right solution for your needs.
+Understanding this is crucial for any business looking to automate, improve customer service, and scale operations.
+This guide breaks down everything you need to know about the modern AI agent chatbot, from core definitions and key differences to real world use cases and how to choose the right solution for your needs.

 An AI chatbot is a program designed to simulate human conversation through text or voice.
 Think of it as a digital front desk clerk.
 Traditional chatbots operate on a set of predefined rules and scripts.
 They recognize specific keywords and respond with pre written answers to guide you through a limited menu of options, like answering frequently asked questions on a website.